-The Standard Maximum Bit Transfer Rate, Signal Voltages and Cable Length
+The Standard Maximum Bit Transfer Rate, Signal Voltages and Cable Length depends upon the system designer to define.

 Such a network can have a "daisy chain" topology where each device is connected to two other devices except for the devices on the ends.